sakachris/airbnb-clone-project/README.md

 ### 📚 API Documentation
 Includes well-documented RESTful and GraphQL APIs following the OpenAPI standard.
 This ensures that frontend developers and third-party integrators can easily understand and use the backend services.

+# 🔐 **API Security**

+Securing the backend APIs is critical to protect sensitive user information, ensure trusted interactions, and maintain the overall integrity of the Airbnb Clone platform.
+The following measures are implemented to safeguard the system:

+---

+### ✅ Authentication
+All API endpoints are protected using secure authentication mechanisms such as token-based authentication (e.g., JWT).
+Only verified users can access protected resources, ensuring that data and functionality are not exposed to unauthorized parties.

+**Why it matters:** Prevents unauthorized access to user accounts, personal data, and private operations.

+---

+### 🔒 Authorization
+Role-based access control (RBAC) is enforced to restrict actions based on user roles (e.g., guest vs host).
+For example, only hosts can create property listings, while guests can book properties.

+**Why it matters:** Ensures that users can only perform actions they’re permitted to, preventing privilege escalation and misuse.

+---

+### ⏱️ Rate Limiting
+Rate limiting is implemented to prevent abuse and reduce the risk of denial-of-service (DoS) attacks.
+It limits the number of API requests from a single IP within a certain timeframe.

+**Why it matters:** Protects the server from being overwhelmed by excessive traffic or malicious bots.

+---

+### 🔐 Data Encryption
+All data transmitted between the client and server is encrypted using HTTPS/TLS.
+Sensitive data like passwords and payment information are also securely stored and transmitted.

+**Why it matters:** Protects user credentials and financial data from interception or tampering.

+---

+### 🧼 Input Validation & Sanitization
+All user inputs are validated and sanitized to prevent SQL injection, cross-site scripting (XSS), and other injection attacks.

+**Why it matters:** Ensures the integrity of the system and prevents malicious code execution or data breaches.

+---

+### 📜 Audit Logging
+Sensitive operations such as logins, payments, and data updates are logged for audit purposes.
+These logs help in monitoring activity and identifying suspicious behavior.

+**Why it matters:** Provides traceability and accountability, crucial for compliance and incident response.

+---

+These security layers work together to ensure a secure and reliable experience for users and hosts, safeguarding both data and transactions.